 The 20th annual conference of the Association for Learning Technology 10–12 September 2013, Nottingham, UK

-Everybody learns, but the ways in which we learn are changing rapidly.
-The 20th annual conference of the Association for Learning Technology (ALT) sets out to explore and contribute to building new cultures of learning.
-From learning tailored to the requirements of one individual to courses educating tens of thousands, the conference will examine evolving learning cultures.
+The 20th annual conference of the Association for Learning Technology (ALT) set out to explore and contribute to building new cultures of learning.
+From learning tailored to the requirements of one individual to courses educating tens of thousands, the conference examined evolving learning cultures.

 - It’s all about the learner: the role of student pioneers, learners as change agents, partnerships with learners, learners in control, learner contracts, everybody is a learner, lifelong learning journeys;